 Gofas Estate was our last stop of wineries in the Nemea region.
 Built next to the mythical Asopos River, in a stunning natural environment, the estate will impress you immediately as it is decorated with magnificent works of art.

-The estate has been producing excellent wines in a traditional way, since 1959.
+The estate has been producing excellent wines using traditional methods since 1959.
 All the vineyards are privately owned.
 About 10 hectares are planted with native and international varieties, under integrated management cultivation.

 The combination of the magical scenery and the wine tasting makes the Gofas experience unforgettable.
 We tasted the grape variety Agiorgitiko as well as Romeo & Juliet, a blend of Chardonnay and Malagousia varieties, accompanied by a very tasty platter of cheeses, local cold cuts, various bread sticks, and other delicacies.